After 10 long years, our family has joined the double comma club! We are now millionaires!

 Yes, negative $50,000.

-That was our net worth in 2010 where we started out almost 10 years ago.
-We were just two 28-year old newlyweds happy to be living and loving life today.
+That was our net worth in 2010 when we started out almost 10 years ago.
+We were just two 28-year-old newlyweds happy to be living and loving life today.
 No kids, no worries, and lots of time for fun.

 It wasn’t until we started considering children that our mindset shifted from enjoying today to planning for tomorrow.
 After all, we wanted our kids to have the same opportunities that our families provided to us.
 We felt like that was our responsibility to strengthen our family tree for the next generation.